Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Unexplained weight loss

-These complications are medical emergencies requiring immediate hospital care.
+These are medical emergencies requiring immediate hospital care.

 Medications: Omeprazole (Prilosec), lansoprazole (Prevacid), esomeprazole (Nexium), pantoprazole (Protonix)